CatspawMods/Anomaly-Addon-Archive/Interaction Dot Marks/README.md

 ## Conflicts with other addons
 Interaction Dot Marks touches nearly every part of the game, and is involved with every single object interaction.
 I have designed it to be as conflict-free as possible, but I can't possibly account for--or support--every addon out there.
 For this reason I can only officially support two install configurations at this time:
-* Vanilla Anomaly running on current modded exes with supported addons
+* Vanilla Anomaly running on current modded exes with _supported_ addons
 * GAMMA with current modded exes and the [DEFAULT MODLIST ONLY](https://discord.com/channels/912320241713958912/977190498420801536)
 > [!IMPORTANT]
 > I consider an addon to be "supported" by DotMarks if it is mentioned by name in either this documentation or the addon itself.

 If and when my personal life and free time allow, I will do what I can to help sort out issues you might have with the current version of DotMarks, running on the above two configurations.

+If your modlist is anything else, then you can still report an issue--but I can't promise anything.
+> [!IMPORTANT]
-That isn't to say DotMarks won't work on other installations--quite the contrary.
-Just that if something goes wrong, **I'm not signing up to figure out what it is**.
+> That isn't to say DotMarks won't work on other installations--quite the contrary!
+Most of you will have no issues.
+But if something goes wrong in someone's mod soup, **I'm not signing up to figure out what it is**.

-Some conflicts are easy to fix--a new item from an addon not being detected correctly, or simple issues like that, might just require adding a few lines in a config file.
+Some conflicts are easy to fix.
+A new item from an addon not being detected correctly--or other object identification issues like that--might just require adding a few lines in a config file.
 But if your Stalker soup with hundreds of mods is encountering an issue no one else has ever seen before and that I can't reproduce, it's very likely something in your modlist, not an issue with DotMarks that needs fixing--and either you or the other addon's author will probably need to sort that out yourself.
 > [!TIP]
 > If you're an addon author with an object that isn't being handled correctly, I've implemented hooks in DotMarks that make it extremely simple to add support yourself.
 It may just be a matter of adding your item's information to [dotmarks_defaults.ltx](https://github.com/CatspawMods/Anomaly-Addon-Archive/blob/main/Interaction%20Dot%20Marks/packing/Main/gamedata/configs/scripts/dotmarks_defaults.ltx) in the `[section_lookup]` or one of the blacklists via DLTX, or injecting custom handling using the `register_addon_handler()` function in [ui_hud_dotmarks.script](https://github.com/CatspawMods/Anomaly-Addon-Archive/blob/main/Interaction%20Dot%20Marks/packing/Main/gamedata/scripts/ui_hud_dotmarks.script).
 See the [Fillable Canteens Water Pumps patch](https://github.com/CatspawMods/Anomaly-Addon-Archive/blob/main/Interaction%20Dot%20Marks/packing/Modules/WaterPumps/gamedata/scripts/dotmarks_canteen_water_pumps.script) for an example of how to do the latter.